-"If you stare at length into an abyss, the abyss also stares back at you." - Friedrich Nietzsche ("Wenn du lange in einen Abgrund blickst, blickt der Abgrund auch in dich hinein.")
+"If you gaze at length into an abyss, the abyss gazes likewise back at you." - Friedrich Nietzsche ("Wenn du lange in einen Abgrund blickst, blickt der Abgrund auch in dich hinein.")

 |Above shows my second complaint to 311 made on Sunday afternoon/early evening of 9/22/13.
 I never heard any response to the original 311 reply from a promised visit of a community affairs police officer.
 So, I decided to personally revisit the intersection to see if anything transpired.
 Lo and behold on visiting the site again (71st Road and Main Street) in Kew Gardens Hills, a second law-breaking sukkah (in blue) was seen next to the original law-breaker!
 Photos below.
 Insult to injury?
 Where did that come from?
 And just what is going on here?|

 |In any event, here's the response from 311.
 Note the wording: "The Police Department responded to the complaint and took action to fix the condition".
 Well that's a relief!
 No?
 And just what is that "action"?
 "It will be down by wednesday".
 That's right folks, your sworn-to-uphold-the-law servant, the NYC Police Department, has acquiesed in the blatant breaking of the law for 3 more days!|